AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/multiselect.md

 ---
-group: javascript-developer-guide
-title: Multiselect widget
+title: Multiselect widget | Commerce Frontend Development
+description:
 contributor_name: Atwix
 contributor_link: https://www.atwix.com/
 ---

+# Multiselect widget

 This [widget](https://glossary.magento.com/widget/) enables multiple select capability in the search field to help users choose different options.

 The Multiselect widget source is the [lib/web/mage/multiselect.js][] file.

-## Initialize the Multiselect widget
+## Initialize

 For information about how to initialize a widget in a JS component or `.phtml` template, see the [Initialize JavaScript][] topic.